yasutakatou/IMS/README.md

 		- @(Name)
 	- invite

-note) Have them participate in all the channels where you want to collect incidents.
+note) Bot have them participate in all the channels where you want to collect incidents.

-3. your os terminal
+3. your OS terminal
 	- set environment
 		- windows
 			- set SLACK_APP_TOKEN=xapp-...